datfcknadam/vue3-svg-map/README.md

 In a SFC (Single File Component):

-- Import `SvgMap` component from `vue-svg-map`
+- Import `SvgMap` component from `vue3-svg-map`
 - Import the map you want
-- Optionally, import `vue-svg-map/dist/index.css` if you want to apply the default styles
+- Optionally, import `vue3-svg-map/style.css` if you want to apply the default styles

 ```vue
 <template>